Using Prioritization Matrix to achieve consensus

 Prioritization Matrix (a.k.a.
 Priority Matrix)is often mentioned along Six Sigma set of strategies, techniques, and tools for process improvement.
 It is widely used by teams and business management alike to number their priorities and optimize available resources.
-While this sounds very academic, to put in simple terms, Prioritization Matrix (grid) is a useful usability testing technique you can use with your current or potential customers or with your team members to achieve consensus about issues, by arranging them in order of importance, based on a weighted criteria.
+While this sounds very academic, to put in simple terms, Prioritization Matrix is a simple, yet effective approach you can use with your current or potential customers or with your team members to achieve consensus about issues, by arranging them in order of importance, based on a weighted criteria.

 How to use priority matrix software?

-Before get deeper into what this simple tool does, and begin to prioritize your own items, please see below couple prioritization test examples.
-This is what your test participants will see and use, to prioritize their preferences.
-The first demo test is utilizing cards with text labels only and another is using images.
+Before we get any deeper into what this simple tool does, and begin to prioritize your own items, please see below a couple of interactive prioritization matrix examples.
+This is what your test participants will use to layout their preferences.
+The first demo test is utilizing cards with text labels only and another one is using images.
 The system will then analyze the criteria matrix and combine individual participants' responses into a total score.

-Let’s use an example.
-You work on a complex web-based application that still has a few issues that need to be addressed.
-Anyone who has done some project planning knows that you often have to consider two important factors: time and money.
+Anyone who has done some project management knows that you often have to consider two important factors: time and money.
 It is vital for your project success that the method you choose models a user-centered approach that prioritizes the fixes in a systematic and repeatable way.
 It is also critical that the approach you choose be cost-effective and reliable.

 Regardless of the method you pick, you have to:

 - Identify the problems

-- Create problem prioritization matrix based on impact to use
+- Create problem priority matrix based on importance of each criterion

-- Prioritize areas of improvement based on time/cost benefits of fixing the problems
+- Prioritize areas of improvement based on time and effort needed for fixing the problems

 - Design and implement the fixes

 The first step in getting this test ready is to collect all the options that we'll be prioritizing.
 If we go back to our web application example, you would collect all the tasks involved in user’s successful usage of the tool, like: